VLK-STUDIO/catalyst-cms/README.md

 Its main focus is end-to-end type safety using a code-first approach to configuration and React Server Components for data fetching.

+> **Warning**
+>
+> Catalyst is at a very early prototype phase.
+>
+> Many of its promised features work only partially or not at all.
+If you have questions file an issue.

 ## Focus

 Catalyst tries to compete with existing CMS's on the following features: